grese/ember-data-tiny-factory/README.md

     ```

 * Defining 'templates' in the factory
-  * 'index' template will be used by default if none specified.
+  * 'index' template will be used by default.
-  * For the most part, it is recommended that you do NOT specify the 'id' property in your templates.
-You do actually have the ability to specify the 'id' in your templates, but be mindful that you will not be able to create lists of records from that template if it has an 'id' hard-coded because each EmberData record must have a unique 'id'.
   * Some sample templates...
     ```javascript
     // in tests/factories/post.js ...